dalebaldwin/sojournii/docs/RLS_SETUP.md

 ## Environment Variables

+**Note**: This project now uses Doppler for environment variable management.
+See [DOPPLER_MIGRATION.md](./DOPPLER_MIGRATION.md) for details.

-Ensure these environment variables are set:
+Ensure these environment variables are set in Doppler:

 ```bash
 # Clerk